drewhart/geonomics_docs/sphinx_dir/doc.rst

-this section, other than the **function** parameter) is valid for the default :py:`nlmpy` function (:py:`nlmpy.mpd`, which is set by the **function** parameter); but if you are using a different :py:`nlmpy` function to create this :py:`Scape` then this and the remaining parameters must be changed to the parameters that that function needs, and *only* those parameters (because they will be unpacked into that function, i.e. passed on to it, at the time it is called).
+this section, other than the **function** parameter) is valid for the default :py:`nlmpy` function (:py:`nlmpy.mpd`, which is set by the **function** parameter); but if you are using a different :py:`nlmpy` function to create this :py:`Layer` then this and the remaining parameters must be changed to the parameters that that function needs, and *only* those parameters (because they will be unpacked into that function, i.e. passed on to it, at the time it is called).